-We want to partner with the community to support youth athletic activities and are pleased to have the support from Highland Baseball for this project.
-We are committed to finding ways for the community to use these facilities when not in use by our athletes.
-There are times when St. Thomas will need to secure our facilities from a vandalism and safety standpoint.
-We are open to starting a conversation with the community where ideas are shared about how we can offer the facilities for community use.
+We want to partner with the community to support youth athletic activities and are pleased to have the support from Friends of Highland Ball for this project.
+We are committed to finding ways for the community to use the ballfields when not in use by our athletes.
+There are times when St. Thomas will need to secure our ballfields from a vandalism and safety standpoint.
+We are open to starting a conversation with the community where ideas are shared about how we can offer the ballfields for community use.